Reda-Hammada/PHP-AutoFormation/README.md

 -Function
 -Conditions( if & else)
 -loop(for, while , do while)
 -GET and POST
--Class and Object
+-Object Oriented Programming in PHP
 -File Inclusion
 -Files & I/O
 -Sessions